This post was updated in October 2025 with new information on California security camera laws.

 Do I need a license to install security cameras in California?

-California requires a state contractors’ license to install surveillance equipment on public property.
+California requires a state contractor’s license to install surveillance equipment on public property.
 Licensed contractors like Security 101 carry liability insurance and warranty all installations.
 The California State License Board gives contractors a license number and requires them to display it on all advertisements and wherever the company’s name and/or logo appears.

 When it comes to safeguarding commercial property, video surveillance grants exceptional added protection to the organization’s people, property, and inventory.
 An expert integrator, with vast knowledge of the specific laws and regulations at state and local level (San Diego, Los Angeles, Walnut Creek, etc,) is also essential to ensure compliance and avoid unnecessary penalties and liabilities, while guaranteeing continuous efficient monitoring of the premises.
-Security 101 is a reliable security leader with immense experience in California privacy statutes, who can enhance the potency of video surveillance and security for a business.
+Security 101 is a reliable security leader with immense experience in California privacy statutes that can enhance the potency of video surveillance and security for a business.